sunzhida/database_Felissimo_500_colors/README.md

 The complete set of 500 colored pencils from Felissimo consists of 20 units.
 Each pencil has its own hue and its own unique name, telling its own story.

-This dataset is crawled from Felissimo official website and it contains the following items:
+This dataset is crawled from Felissimo official website in JSON format and it contains the following items:
 * color ID
 * Chinese name
 * Japanese name